Leader: Dr David Dunstan , Mr Chris Baker

 Not offered in 2006.

 Synopsis: This unit studies sport in international and Australian contexts as a global phenomenon.
 Australia's in organisations like the Olympic Games movement (IOC), the role of sport in different communities and culture, also representation and the media, government, politics and professionalism, regulation, sporting communities and public policy.
 An understanding of sporting traditions and the construction of identity and heritage.
 The significance of places, stadiums and territory, gender, regional diversity and equity and social opportunity.
-Students undertake a special industry study.
+Students undertake a special industry study with emphasis on theoretical concerns and research techniques.

 Objectives: Upon successful completion of the unit students will be able to demonstrate: 1.
 An understanding of different theories of society, individual and group identity and of sport.
 2. A critical understanding of key issues in the study of international sport, including the complex interplay between social ideals and aspirations and commercial, political, developmental and individual concerns.
 3. An understanding of different institutional, developmental and community concerns in selected sporting traditions and institutions.
 4. A critical and comparative understanding of Australia's contribution to international sport and exchange.
-5. An ability to critically evaluate the role of allied activities, including the media, in the development and representation of sport.
-An ability to develop methodological research techniques to inform theoretical concerns in industry studies.
+5. An ability to critically evaluate the role of allied industries in sport, including the media, in the development and representation of sport.
 6. An ability to conduct independent research and to document and communicate findings.
 7. Improved skills of independent and critical thinking, English language, and written and oral communication.
+8. An ability to develop research techniques to inform theoretical concerns in industry studies.

-Contact Hours: Three hours per week One two hour lecture and one one hour seminar
+Contact Hours: Three hours per week One two lecture and one one hour